stupiddogs1/website/ModbusTCPClient.md

 ModbusTCPClient is a TCP Client for Modbus protocol.
 You can read/write coils and registers to devices or simulators that implemented Modbus TCP Server.

+ModbusTCPClient supports all platforms that support .NET sockets.
 ModbusTCPClient also has Playmaker actions integrated.

+Any questions, please contact 1372610017@qq.com

 ### APIs